Donald Trump: From Entrepreneur to U.S. President

 In the early 1970s, Trump shifted from his father's focus on middle-class rental housing and turned toward commercial real estate development.
 The city of New York was offering sizable tax breaks to willing investors.
 Trump's deal-making skills allowed him to secure construction loans with little collateral, which allowed him to build an empire in real estate and entertainment, becoming a celebrity in the process.

-Though Trump is known for turning bad real estate into lots of money and for his deal-making ability, he still fell victim to the recession of the late 1980s.
-Unable to meet loan payments, he declared business bankruptcy in 1990.
+During the recession of the late 1980s, Trump, unable to meet loan payments, declared business bankruptcy in 1990.
 Rather than risking a court fight, his creditors agreed to a debt restructuring.
 Although this allowed him to stay out of personal bankruptcy, he still accumulated some $900 million in personal debt.

 Bad times forced Trump to relinquish his new airline, Trump Shuttle, and to sell off his largest Manhattan real estate parcel.
 He did, however, oversee the construction of the buildings placed on the site, in exchange for a cash fee and a portion of future profits.
 By 1994, Trump had repaid much of his personal debt and some of the $3.5 billion in business debt.
 But the rollercoaster continued.
 In November 2004, Trump Hotels & Casino Resorts filed for Chapter 11 but emerged from it in May 2005.
 Eventually, his primary financial involvement in many of these properties was in licensing the Trump name.